Christopher Fairbank: Film and television

-Since then, he has been in many other films such as Batman where he played a mugger named Nic who is interrogated by Batman.
-In television, he has been in popular shows such as Coronation Street, Doctor Who, Father Brown and Shakespeare & Hathaway: Private Investigators.
+Coronation Street, Doctor Who, Father Brown and Shakespeare & Hathaway: Private Investigators.
 He has performed as a voice actor in the Aardman films Wallace & Gromit: The Curse of the Were-Rabbit and Flushed Away.

 In 2010, he appeared as a detective in Five Daughters, and as Alfred "Freddie" Lennon, John Lennon's father in the biopic Lennon Naked.
 He has had a recurring role in the Marvel Cinematic Universe as The Broker in the films Guardians of the Galaxy (2014) and Guardians of the Galaxy Vol. 3 (2023).

 On 10 December 2023, it was announced that Fairbank had been cast as Eddie Knight in EastEnders.
 His character first appeared in episode 6,831, aired on 1 January 2024.
-He and Elizabeth Counsell, who played his characters wife Gloria, were only contracted for a few episodes, as producer Chris Clenshaw only introduced them to talk on the topic of baby farming. making their last appearance three months and 30 episodes later in episode 6,891, aired on 15 April.
+He and Elizabeth Counsell, who played his character's wife Gloria, were only contracted for a few episodes, as producer Chris Clenshaw only introduced them to talk on the topic of baby farming.
+They made their last appearance three months and 30 episodes later in episode 6,891, aired on 15 April.
 Their characters are written off the show with Eddie going to prison for racially aggravated murder and Gloria being killed off with a heart attack.